Glossary

 onMessage

-Lifecycle method called when a device sends a message to the cloud.
+Lifecycle method called when a device sends a message to your server.

 P